arvinemadi/SFND_2D_Feature_Tracking/README.md

 * In the next part, focus on descriptor extraction and matching using brute force and also the FLANN approach.
 * In the last part, test the various algorithms in different combinations and compare them with regard to some performance measures.

-Roughly 42 options tested with 7 detectors options (SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, SIFT) and 6 descriptors (BRISK, BRIEF, ORB, FREAK, AKAZE, SIFT)
+Roughly 42 combinations tested with 7 detectors options (SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, SIFT) and 6 descriptors (BRISK, BRIEF, ORB, FREAK, AKAZE, SIFT)

 Exameples of the results: